Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: A new explicit ambient metric

 \begin{theorem}\cite[Theorem 1.1]{GrahamWillse} Let $\mbD$ be an oriented, real-analytic $(2, 3, 5)$ distribution.
 Then, the metric holonomy $\Hol(\wtg_{\mbD})$ of any real-analytic ambient metric $\wtg_{\mbD}$ for the conformal structure $\mbc_{\mbD}$ is contained in $\G_2^*$. \end{theorem}

 \begin{proposition} The metric holonomy $\Hol(\wtg_{\mbE})$ of the ambient metric $(\wtH, \wtg_{\mbE})$ is equal to $\G_2^*$. \end{proposition} \begin{proof} By Theorem \ref{theorem:graham-willse}, $\Hol(\wtg_{\mbE}) \leq \G_2^*$, so to prove the claim, it suffices to show that the dimension of the holonomy group (or equivalently its Lie algebra) is equal to $\dim \G_2^* = 14$.
-(In fact, since the maximal subgroups of $\G_2^*$ are the maximal parabolic subgroups, which have dimension $9$, it suffices to show that the dimension of the holonomy group is greater than $9$.)
+(In fact, since the maximal subgroups of $\G_2^*$ are the maximal parabolic subgroups, all of which have dimension $9$, it suffices to show that $\dim \Hol(\wtg_{\mbE}) > 9$.)